 Related: Bathroom Organization Tips

-Measuring for a vanity is an important step in the process.
+Measuring your space for installing or replacing a vanity is an essential step in the process.
 You don’t want to take up too much space, but you also don’t want to sell yourself short and settle for less than what you want.
-There are two big measurements to consider here: depth and width.
+There are two main measurements to consider here: depth and width.
 Depth is important because you don’t want the piece jutting out into the room and taking up too much space.
 Sometimes, people forget to consider this part.

-Typically, bathroom vanities are available in depths of 12, 15, 18, and 21 inches deep.
-The standard size is 21 inches, and there are also a few options that are as deep as 24 inches for large spaces and those who need more counter space or storage.
-The available depths might also depend on the styles of vanities that you choose.
+Typically, bathroom vanities are available in depths of 12, 15, 18, and 21 inches.
+The standard depth is 21 inches, and a few options are as deep as 24 inches for large spaces and those needing more counter space or storage.
+Depth depends on the style of vanity that you choose.

-The width, of course, is the more pressing factor here if you’re in the market for additional space on the counter for that second sink.
+The width, of course, is the more critical factor here if you’re in the market for additional space for a second sink.

 48 Inch Double Sink Bathroom Vanity in Espresso

-Plumbing: This is the most important part of measuring for your vanity.
-If your plumbing doesn’t line up with the sinks, you’re going to have to choose a different vanity or do a lot more work.
-Since you’re doing a double sink, you’ll want to measure between the two plumbing access points so that you know how far apart your sinks can be.
+Plumbing: This is the most crucial part of measuring for a new vanity.
+If your plumbing doesn’t align with the sinks, you will have to choose a different vanity or do a lot more work.
+Since you’re doing a double sink, you’ll want to measure between the two plumbing access points to know how far apart your sinks can be.

 Once you know that, you’ll have a better idea of the width options that are available to you.
 In some cases, you might have more than one.
-Plus, if you’re putting in new plumbing for a second sink, the options open up much wider because you can customize the size and spacing to your exact needs.
+Plus, if you’re putting in new plumbing for a second sinkthe options open up because you can customize the size and spacing to your exact needs.

-Once you measure between the plumbing, you’ll also want to measure from each plumbing fixture out to the wall, or out as far as you think you want your vanity to go.
-Combine those numbers and that will tell you how wide your vanity should be.
+Once you measure between the plumbing, you’ll also want to measure from each plumbing fixture out to the wall or as far as you think you want your vanity to go.
+Combine those numbers to tell you how wide your vanity should be.
 For example, if the space between the plumbing is 32 inches and you have 8 inches on either side of the plumbing, you’ll want a 48-inch vanity (32 + 8 + 8 = 48).

 Related: Bathroom Vanity and Sink Buying Guide